- 6 wines

-He's an award-winning specialist of Chilean red wines with a sustainable side
+He specializes in award-winning Chilean reds - with a sustainable side

-Cristián Vallejo has made wine all over the world, from Napa to Spain to Italy — he even did a stint at Bordeaux’s iconic Château Margaux.
+Chilean-born Cristián Vallejo has made wine all over the world — he even worked for Bordeaux’s iconic Château Margaux.
 Now he champions Cachapoal Valley — specifically the Millahue subregion — one of Chile’s up and coming areas for elegant, world-class Cabernet.

 Combining elements of organic, biodynamic and natural winemaking, Cristián crafts bold, signature reds that have won accolades like “Best Chilean Wine” at the Decanter World Wine Awards.

 Now your funding helps him channel his lifetime of expertise into his own signature versions of Chile’s hallmark red wines.
 And for supporting Cristián to share his favorite Chilean reds with everyday wine drinkers, the rewards are yours to savor!

 Hold on tight, Angels.
 We’re bringing you un artista!

 When we asked him how he fell in love with wine, he said (and we’re sure it would have been even more poetic in his native Spanish):

 “In my family, wine has always been present as part of the culture of the table, but I fell in love with wine when I realized that it is the expression of the terroir interpreted by mankind.
 It becomes a Poem of the Nature!”